jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2a.md

 By making those cheap foreign commodities at home, the nation's industry is thus turned into a less advantageous employment.
     The exchangeable value of its annual produce is reduced by such regulations, opposite of the intention of the lawgiver.

-<sup>13</sup> By such regulations, a particular manufacture may sometimes be developed sooner.
+{{< s v="13" >}} By such regulations, a particular manufacture may sometimes be developed sooner.

 After a certain time, it may be made at home cheaper than in the foreign country.
 But even if the society's industry may be advantageously brought into a particular channel sooner, it does not follow that its total industry or revenue can be increased by such regulations.
 The society's industry can increase only in proportion as its capital increases.
 Its capital can increase only in proportion to what can be gradually saved out of its revenue.
 The immediate effect of such regulations is to reduce its revenue.
 What reduces its revenue will not increase its capital faster than if capital and industry were left to find their natural employments.

-<sup>14</sup> Even if a society fails to develop a certain manufacture because of the lack of the needed supporting regulations, it would not be necessarily poorer.
+{{< s v="14" >}} Even if a society fails to develop a certain manufacture because of the lack of the needed supporting regulations, it would not be necessarily poorer.

 A society's total capital and industry might still be employed on other manufactures most advantageous at the time.
 Its revenue might have been the greatest which its capital could afford.
 Both capital and revenue might have been increased the fastest.

-<sup>15</sup> The natural advantages one country has over another in producing particular commodities are sometimes so great that it is in vain to struggle with them.
+{{< s v="15" >}} The natural advantages one country has over another in producing particular commodities are sometimes so great that it is in vain to struggle with them.

 Very good grapes can be raised in Scotland by using glasses, hotbeds, and hot walls.
 Very good wine can be made at about 30 times more expence than those from overseas.